GETTING TESTED FOR SKIN CANCERS

 Did you know that skin cancer is the most common form of cancer in the United States?
 Over a million new cases are diagnosed each year.
-In Birmingham, Alabama residents are exposed to considerably more ultraviolet radiation than people in most parts of the country, and this has resulted in a large number of individuals developing skin cancer or precancerous growths.
-That’s why regular skin exams are so important, both at home and at our office.
-It is essential to report any possible symptoms of skin cancer to your doctor as quickly as possible.
-Symptoms of skin cancer or pre-cancer can be itching, bleeding or pain in an affected area.
-Our physicians are trained board certified dermatologists, routinely performs skin exams and biopsies that can quickly determine whether a patient is at risk of developing skin cancer or has already developed the disease.
-With early detection and treatment, most skin cancers are almost one hundred percent curable.
+In the Birmingham area, residents are exposed to considerably more ultraviolet radiation than people in most other parts of the country, and this has resulted in a large number of individuals developing skin cancer or precancerous growths.

-So pay attention to any changes in your skin, and if you are concerned about any moles, freckles or other spots, please call to make an appointment with Cahaba Dermatology at 205-214-7546.
+So pay attention to any changes in your skin, and if you are concerned about any moles, freckles or other spots, please call to make an appointment with Cahaba Dermatology in Birmingham or Tuscaloosa at 205-214-7546.

 What is a Pre-cancer?